State investigates inmate's homicide inside Ohio prison - WHIZ News

 The attack happened April 29 at Chillicothe Correctional Institution in southern Ohio, about 50 miles (80 kilometers) south of Columbus.

-The patrol on Wednesday identified the slain inmate as Michael Keeton, 43, serving a 3 1/2-year sentence on escape and drug possession charges out of Crawford County.
+The patrol on Wednesday said they are investigating the death and identified the slain inmate as Michael Keeton, 43.
+He serving a 3 1/2-year sentence on escape and drug possession charges out of Crawford County.
 Keeton was scheduled for release a year from September, according to prison records.

 Please follow and like us: